The engine instance.

 This api is meant to be used internally.

-Copy all the properties from src
+Copy all the properties from src into this instance.

 The source component to copy from.